alexandermander/SLP/main.typ

 *Man-in-the-middle attacks* \
-This is an attack where the attacker places themselves between two targets that are communicating.
+This is an attack where the attacker places themselves between two parties that are communicating.
 The attacker can then intercept, modify, block the communication, or simply just listen to it.
 The attacker can perform an *SSL